-The vision of the Connecticut Association for the Education of Young Children is that every young child in Connecticut will have access to the highest quality of care and education.
-For more than 80 years, CAEYC’s parent organization, the National Association for the Education of Young Children, has worked to raise the quality of programs for all children from birth through age eight.
-A major part of NAEYC’s efforts to improve early childhood education is through a system of accreditation for programs that are committed to meeting national standards of quality:
+The vision of the Connecticut Association for the Education of Young Children (CTAEYC) is that every young child in Connecticut will have access to the highest quality of care and education.
+CTAEYC’s parent organization, NAEYC strives to raise the quality of education for all children from birth through age eight.
+Accreditation systems are a major part of NAEYC’s efforts to improve early childhood education; they allow programs to provide the best learning experiences for young children and their educators by meeting national standards of quality.

 For more information the NAEYC process click here!